-The U.S. among Us: Assessing the Impact of American Military Bases in the Netherlands, 1954-1994
+The U.S. among Us: Assessing the Impact of American Military Bases in Europe, 1954-1994

-This project, by focusing on the persistence of American bases in the Netherlands, complements these analyses through a groundbreaking perspective that uncovers how the American bases overseas have also acted as multifaceted agents of public diplomacy.
-More specifically, this project aims to provide the first systematic assessment of the impact that the American military presence in the Netherlands has had culturally, economically and environmentally.
+This project, by focusing on the persistence of American bases in Western Europe, complements these analyses through a perspective that uncovers how American installations overseas have acted as multifaceted agents of public diplomacy.
+More specifically, this project aims to provide an assessment of the cultural, economic and environmental impact that these bases had had.
 How have these military outposts affected the local economy?
 What kind of cross-cultural encounters have they favored and generated?
 How have they interacted with the surrounding environment?
-While taking into account both the positive and negative dynamics set in motion by the American military presence in the Netherlands, this project will simultaneously invite further inquiry into the relationship between the center of the American empire and its periphery, putting to the test the historical and historiographical viability of such concepts as Americanization, anti-Americanism, the American century, and creating a viable model for new investigations that may very well transcend the transatlantic exchange.

 - Dario Fazzi, “Imperial Constraints: Labor and U.S. Military Bases in Italy, 1954-1979,” Diplomatic History, Volume 45, Issue 3, 2021, 1-25.

 - Dario Fazzi, “People’s Histories of the US Empire: A Trans-Local Approach to Study the Environment and the Cold War,” USAbroad: Journal of American History and Politics, Volume 3, Issue 1, 2020, 97-106